Las Vegas police shoot, kill man wanted for attempted murder

-A man wanted for attempted murder was fatally shot by Las Vegas police Thursday night after he holed up inside a south valley home for hours, eventually exchanging gunfire with officers, who killed him.
+A man wanted for attempted murder was fatally shot by Las Vegas police Thursday night after he holed up inside a south valley home for hours before exchanging gunfire with officers.

 “Officers returned fire after the suspect began firing upon them,” she said.